srsilverexe/51LV3R-GRPGS-Helper/README.md

 ## What is 51LV3R GRPGS Core?

-> 5GC is a GRPGS(Generic Rpg System), the 5GC is a free and indie rpg system.
+> 5GC is a GRPGS(Generic Rpg System), the 5GC is a free and indie rpg system, but currently has in development phase, actual version is alpha 0.1.3.

 ## Why I need the 5GH?